awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

   Through the use of IAM policies, you can control which members of your organization can initiate sessions to instances and which instances they can access\.
 You can also provide temporary access to your instances\.
 For example, you might want to give an on\-call engineer \(or a group of on\-call engineers\) access to production servers only for the duration of their rotation\.
 + **Logging and auditing capability support**

   Session Manager provide you with options for auditing and logging session histories in your AWS account through integration with a number of other AWS services\.
-For more information, see [Auditing and Logging Session Activity](session-manager-logging-auditing.md)\.
+For more information, see [Auditing and logging session activity](session-manager-logging-auditing.md)\.
 + **Customer key data encryption support**

   You can configure Session Manager to encrypt the session data logs that you send to an Amazon S3 bucket or stream to a CloudWatch Logs log group\.
 You can also configure Session Manager to further encrypt the data transmitted between client machines and your instances during your sessions\.
-For information, see [Auditing and Logging Session Activity](session-manager-logging-auditing.md) and [ Configure Session Preferences](session-manager-getting-started-configure-preferences.md)\.
+For information, see [Auditing and logging session activity](session-manager-logging-auditing.md) and [ Configure session preferences](session-manager-getting-started-configure-preferences.md)\.
 + **AWS PrivateLink support for instances without public IP addresses**

   You can also set up VPC Endpoints for Systems Manager using AWS PrivateLink to further secure your sessions\.
 PrivateLink limits all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\.
-For more information, see [\(Optional\) Create a Virtual Private Cloud Endpoint](setup-create-vpc.md)\.
+For more information, see [\(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md)\.
 + **Tunneling**

   In a session, use a Session\-type SSM document to tunnel traffic, such as http or a custom protocol, between a local port on a client machine and a remote port on an instance\.